aamirazh/radial-housing-project/housingdb/readme.txt

 Download create.sql, load.sql, setup.sh, to the same directory as the csv files and then run setup.sh in the class VM to create the database.

-Some of the column names are really obnoxious, but the two .txt files in the google drive folder have schema for the tables in case anything is unclear.
+Some of the column names are really obnoxious, but the two .txt files in the github folder have schema for the tables in case anything is unclear.